softlinkprotocol/curve-docs/docs/exchange-pools.rst

 Curve StableSwap: Pools
 =======================

-A Curve pool is a smart contract that implements the StableSwap invariant and thereby allows for the exchange of two tokens.
+A Curve pool is a smart contract that implements the StableSwap invariant and thereby allows for the exchange of two or more tokens.

 More broadly, Curve pools can be split into three categories: